Analystemma/Hospitality-Management-Analysis/README.md

 2. **dim_hotels:** Stores a number that identifies the hotel, property name, category it belongs to (luxury/business), and the city it’s     located in.
 3. **dim_rooms:** Includes room id and room class.
 4. **fact_bookings:** Stores information about bookings including booking dates, booking platforms, number of guests, revenue, check-in, and checkout dates.
 5. **fact_aggregrated_bookings:** Includes successful bookings, hotel id, and capacity.
 The dimension tables (with the prefix “dim”) have a matching id in the fact tables (with the prefix “fact”).
-This modeling produces a one-to-many relationship.
+This modeling produces a one-to-many relationship and depicts a star schema.
 ***
 ![](Data_Model.jpg)